kvbc/glez/README.md

 Enough boilerplate for me, sir
 ENOUGH PAIN AND MISERY
-ENOUGH PUTTING GLGETERROR() AND PRINTF'S ON EVERY LINE
+ENOUGH PUTTING GLGETERROR() AND PRINTF'S ON EVERY LINE (this lib does it for you)

 # Examples